hydrusnetwork/hydrus/docs/gettingStartedOverview.md

 ## Duplicates
 Have a lot of very similar looking pictures because of one reason or another?
 Have a look at [duplicates](duplicates.md), Hydrus' duplicates finder and filtering tool.

+## API
+Hydrus has an API that lets external tools connect to it.
+See [API](client_api.md) for how to turn it on and a list of some of these tools.